 Taxes are the ultimate in BORING, and also take lots of organizational effort.
 This means they are not easy for many with ADHD to tackle.
 Here are some tips for tackling the backlog…and being on time in the future.

 Over 15 years ago, when I was feeling unhappy in my relationship, my husband asked me what the chore he should take over.
 To his surprise, I said ‘do the dishes!!!’
 Turns out, I’m not the only one who feels this way.
 Sharing dish duties turns out to be really important to a whole lot of women.

 When is it nagging and when is it reminding?
 For non-ADHD partners, it can be hard to figure out whether - or how - to remind a partner of something that needs to get done.
 Here are some ideas about where to draw the line.

 The August 8th cover story of Time Magazine was entitled "Chore Wars" with the subhead "Let it go.
 Make peace.
 Men and women, it turns out, work the same amount."
-But like divorce statistics that are much more illuminating when parsed by cohort (ex: couples who married young are more likely to divorce than those with college degrees who married later) so, too, are chore war statistics. >>> Read more >>>
+But it misses a huge cohort of adults for whom the chore wars are still all too real – adults with ADHD and their spouses.

 What happens when an ADHD partner takes responsibility for ADHD issues, but still struggles to make things go smoothly?
 Here's a good example of the process that couples go through to find a balance that can work for them.